alex-lindsay/newsplorer/README.md

 Functionality still to be added:

 - add a search bar to filter articles by
+- add pagination for article list
+- caching of articles and wikipedia topics to reduce API use
 - add images to related wikipedia topics
 - add related images to story content
 - adjust layout for mobile